 Namely, if the actual cash value of your vehicle is $12,000, and there’s $15,000 left on your loan, you will get $3,000 minus whatever your deductible is from the insurance company.

 It all depends on the deal between you and a lender/insurance company, but it usually lasts until the end of a loan.

 When the actual cash value of your vehicle exceeds the amount left on the loan, it’s smart to cancel your GAP insurance.
 Use KBB to verify the exact worth of your car.

 What is GAP insurance on a car loan?

-It is GAP insurance that’s bundled in your loan deal, instead of bought separately from an insurance company.
-Read loan deals carefully before you sign, and inquire about GAP insurance.
+GAP insurance is bundled in your loan deal instead of bought separately from an insurance company.
+Therefore, read loan deals carefully before you sign, and inquire about GAP insurance.

 How do I know if I have GAP insurance?

 If you are unsure whether you have gap insurance, review your vehicle purchase agreement or contact your insurer.
 However, in the event that you lease or finance a vehicle, don’t just assume you have to buy this coverage.
 This insurance can be included in a lease deal or purchased separately from an insurance company.
 Therefore, carefully read your loan deal before signing it and ask if GAP insurance is provided.